nhrones/GUI-DOCS/README.md

 # GUI-DOCS
-Partial documention for DWM-REactiveUI framework.
+Partial documention for DWM-ReactiveUI framework.

-Browse at:
+Browse this at:
 https://nhrones.github.io/GUI-DOCS/